scenerystack/community/docs/reference/api/axon/EnabledComponent.md

 # EnabledComponent

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/axon/blob/main/js/EnabledComponent.ts](https://github.com/phetsims/axon/blob/main/js/EnabledComponent.ts) for the most up-to-date information.

 ## Overview

 Base class that defines a settable Property that determines whether the Object is enabled or not.
 This includes